gvwilson/thirdbit/src/fiction/santas/index.md

 Finner said a word he was pretty sure his parents thought he still didn't know.
-If he picked a world at random he could wind up on the moon without a spacesuit or sitting on an ice floe wondering if the cold or Santa Kraken would get to him first.
+If he picked a world at random he could wind up on the moon without a spacesuit or back in the ocean wondering if the cold or Santa Kraken would get to him first.

 His shoulders slumped.
 Better to be a prisoner than a meal.